What is thirdhand smoke?

 While not as vulnerable as babies and growing children, adults aren’t immune from the effects of thirdhand smoke, either.
 You may be at a higher risk of cancer later in life from repeated exposure to cigarette toxins.

-While lung cancer is the greatest risk, the AHA also notes that smoke exposure can lead to cancers of the:
+While lung cancer is the greatest risk, the

 In the short-term, thirdhand smoke can lead to more illnesses and infections.
 You may also cough more than normal.